Columbia Memorial Space Center

-The Columbia Memorial Space Center (CMSC) is a science museum in the Los Angeles area, in City of Downey, California, US.
+The Columbia Memorial Space Center (CMSC) is a science museum in the Los Angeles area, in the City of Downey, California, US.
 It is owned and operated by Downey, and open to the general public as a hands-on space museum and activity center.

 Mission

 The center's stated mission is to "ignite people's passion in science, technology, engineering, and space while honoring Downey's aerospace history."

+During the holiday season, the center holds an event called the "Apollo Capsule Lighting" which includes music, activities, and decorations.

 History

 The site of the museum is the former Boeing/Rockwell/North American plant where all of the Apollo Command/Service Modules were built and the Space Shuttle was conceived.
 In 1999, when the Downey Plant closed, the City of Downey began a redevelopment effort, including an educational component.
 In early 2007, a builder — Tower General Contractors — was selected, and ground was broken on April 12, 2007, on the 18,000 square foot project.